kmsmith137/rf_pipelines/examples/example3_chime/README.md

 ```
     raw_chime_*.png           waterfall plots of raw data
     detrended_chime_*.png     waterfall plots of detrended data
-    triggers_tree*.png        output of the dedispersion transform
+    triggers_*_tree*.png        output of the dedispersion transform
 ```
 The waterfall plots have been split across 4 files as explained in the python script.
-There are 3 dedispersion output files because the bonsai configuration file defines three trees to search different parts of parameter space.
+There are 12 trigger plots, because the same factor-of-4 splitting has been multiplied by the three trees, which are defined in the bonsai config file to search different parts of parameter space.

 The github repo contains "reference" versions of some of these plots for comparison.